-The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.
+- The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.
 Students should submit to the registrar, dean of students, or other appropriate officials, written requests that identify the record(s) they wish to inspect.
-The college

-- official will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
+The college official will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate or misleading.
 Students may ask the college to amend a record that they believe is inaccurate or misleading.
 They should write to the college official responsible for the record, clearly identify the part of the record they want to change and specify why it is inaccurate or misleading.
 If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
+Additional information regarding the right to a hearing. - 3.
 The right to prohibit disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the college in an administrative, supervisory, academic, research or support staff position (including security personnel); a person or company with whom the college has contracted (such as an attorney, auditor or collection agent); a person serving on the board of directors; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks.
+A school official is a person employed by the college in an administrative, supervisory, academic, research or support staff position (including security personnel); a person or company with whom the college has contracted (such as an attorney, auditor or collection agent); a person serving on the board of directors; or a student serving on an official in performing his/her tasks.
 A school official has legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the College also discloses education records without consent to officials of another school in which a student seeks or intends to enroll. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Goshen College to comply with the requirements of FERPA.
+Upon request, the College also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

+The right to file a complaint with the U.S. Department of Education concerning alleged failures by Goshen College to comply with the requirements of FERPA.